-To create a new view, create either an HTML or Pug page.
-It is common to put this page in its own directory with the same name, to group the page, styling and optional models together.
+To create a new view, create a Pug file.
+It is common to put this file in its own directory with the same name, to group the page, styling and optional models together.
 A single page can contain many flutter-views.

 By default, the following imports are added to generated Dart files: